con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sangs rgyas kun gyi bstan pa gcig /
 >> 	gyi gzi brjid che] em.; kyi gzi brjid che NyiGyu

-The energy most fierce of all the buddhas,
+The blazing energy of all the buddhas,
-Bearing a body shared by all the buddhas,
+With bodies fully shared by all the buddhas,
-Supreme union enjoyed with all the buddhas,
+The highest union formed with all the buddhas,
 The single teaching taught by all the buddhas, (106)

-* 106a, sarvabuddhamahārājā: The ancient translation probably reflects a different Sanskrit reading with 'sangs rgyas kun gyi gzi brjid che/ /'.
+* 106a, *sarvabuddhamahārājā*: The ancient translation probably reflects a different Sanskrit reading with 'sangs rgyas kun gyi gzi brjid che/ /'.
-* 106b, sarvabuddhātmabhāvadhṛk: We follow the ancient translation in understanding 'ātmabhāva' in the sense of 'body'.
-Vilāsavajra has a different interpretation, and this is probably mirrored in the Kangyur translation: i.e., 'bearer of the existence of the nature of all buddhas'.
+* 106b, *sarvabuddhātmabhāvadhṛk*: We follow the ancient translation in understanding 'ātmabhāva' in the sense of 'body'.
+Vilāsavajra has a different interpretation, and this is probably mirrored in the bKa' 'gyur translation: i.e., 'bearer of the existence of the nature of all buddhas'.

 > vajraratnābhiṣekaśrīḥ sarvaratnādhipeśvaraḥ |